All posts by happyholistichealth

 Impossible to hold.

-Instead of racing on with your life, never noticing or appreciating much of the intricate and beautiful pattern of the life-quilt you are weaving, take some time out for reflection.
+Instead of racing on with your life, never noticing or appreciating the intricate and beautiful pattern of the life tapestry you are weaving, take some time out for reflection.

 Take some time out to reflect on the rich and royal tapestry of your life.

-Do you already have some practice that helps you to reflect and take stock?
-Leave a reply below and tell me what you do, or what you plan to do, to make ‘acknowledgement’ space in your life.
+Do you already have a practice that helps you to reflect and take stock?
+Leave a comment below and tell me what you do, or what you plan to do, to make ‘acknowledgement’ space in your life.

 Hawaiian Tapestry by Jay Wilson Take some time out to reflect on the rich and royal tapestry of your life Photo credit: Daniel Ramirez